-Wraparound settings providing before and after school childcare have been allowed to open since 1 June, but only if the club:
+Wraparound settings providing before and after school childcare were allowed to open from 1 June, but only if the club:

-- Only takes children who are currently attending that school (ie only those for whom the school is open)
+- Only took children who are currently attending that school (ie only those for whom the school is open)

-- Maintains the same health protection measures as the school (eg keep children in the same ‘bubbles’ as the school
+- Maintained the same health protection measures as the school (eg keep children in the same ‘bubbles’ as the school

 Official guidance and statements

-The guidance on protective measures for holiday clubs was first published on 1 July and updated on 10 July:
+The guidance on protective measures for holiday clubs and other out of school settings was first published on 1 July and updated on 10 July and 20 August:

 Protective measures for out of school settings during the coronavirus outbreak

 The Prime Minister announced on 23 June that ‘wraparound care and formal childcare will recommence over the summer’.